chmduquesne/blog/source/ssh-over-ssl-episode-2-replacing-proxytunnel-with-socat.md

 Category: howto
 Tags: socat, ssh, ssl

-Last week, I wrote [an article about how to quickly set up a server and a client for doing ssh over ssl][1].
+Last week, I wrote [an article][1] about how to quickly set up a server and a client for doing ssh over ssl.
 In this article, I was using proxytunnel, but I realized today that it could probably be replaced with socat (socat can do almost anything)...